-We love a good rib story here at Pro Wrestling Stories and this one involving Ivan Putski and a hungry bear was just too good not to pass on.
+We love a good rib story here at Pro Wrestling Stories, and this one involving Ivan Putski and a hungry bear was just too good not to share.
 Enjoy!

 As days on the road get long and wearisome, wrestlers enjoy pulling pranks, or ribs, on one another to keep the mood light and offer entertainment for the guys in the back.
-Wrestling legend, the late-great Killer Kowalski shared many great stories from his time on the road in his column for our dear friend and ProWrestlingStories.com writer Evan Ginzburg’s Wrestling Then & Now annual — many of those pieces are available here for the very first time in digital format.
+Wrestling legend the late-great Killer Kowalski shared many great stories from his time on the road in his column for our dear friend senior writer Evan Ginzburg’s Wrestling Then & Now annual — many of those pieces are available here for the very first time in digital format.

 “That bear loves me!”

 “I was wrestling in Austin one night and the next morning left for Corpus Christi.
-I always arrived early, and when I got there, I saw a big poster for the matches.
+I always arrived early, and I saw a big poster for the matches when I got there.
 It was Killer Kowalski vs. Johnny Valentine in the main event.

 “I had a jar of honey because I would take a tablespoon before my matches because it energizes your body.
 I closed my wrestling bag when everyone walked in.
 I told the promoter I needed a favor because the bear slobbers in the ring and sheds hair.
 I asked if he could put the bear on last after my match.
 He said that would be no problem.

-“Any animal after you feed them are going to take a nap.
+“Any animal after you feed them is going to take a nap.
 It’s the same with the bear.
-He knows that if he performs well he’s gonna get fed after.
+He knows that if he performs well, he’s gonna get fed after.
 Ivan let the two others go in the ring first.
-While they were standing in corner shaking because they were frightened of the bear, I took the top off the jar of honey, scooped my hand into it, [slapped Putski] on his ass and told him to go get ’em!
+While they were standing in the corner shaking because they were frightened of the bear, I took the top off the jar of honey, scooped my hand into it, slapped Putski on his a**, and told him to go get ’em!